Updated: May 8

 TES recommends undertaking collection mapping that includes determining the average number of books per student in the general emphasis and specific emphasis collections, once the data is collected it can then be analysed in the following ways:

 Examine strong sections to determine if the collection is evenly distributed,

 To improve weak sections, consider selecting from retrospective selection bibliographies and watch for new items,

 Compare weak sections against the curriculum to be certain materials are needed,

 Compare the results with circulation statistics (Tangient LLC, 2018).

 The Arizona State Library (n.d.) suggests first considering the library’s purpose and mission.
 This is used to provide a framework or focus for the collection analysis process.
 The data collected will be assessed against these standards.
 The types of quantitative data collected includes, number of titles, age and timeliness of materials, use, and per capita measures.
 These are also compared with qualitative data such as observations of use to better interpret the quantitative data.

 Arizona State Library. (n.d.).
-Collection assessment and mapping.
-Retrieved from https://www.azlibrary.gov/libdev/continuing-education/cdt/collection-assessment-mapping
+Collection assessment and mapping. https://www.azlibrary.gov/libdev/continuing-education/cdt/collection-assessment-mapping

 Hart, A. (2003).
 Collection analysis: powerful ways to collect, analyze, and present your data.
 In C. Andronik (Ed.), School Library Management (5th ed.) (pp. 88-91).
 Linworth.